Florence (Firenze in Italian) is a world famous city in the region of Tuscany, in central Italy.

 - The city likewise appears in optional flashbacks of Ezio's youth that flesh out his tragic love affair with Cristina Vespucci in Assassin's Creed: Brotherhood.

-- Hannibal: Lecter had expressed his love for the city in The Silence of the Lambs.
-Upon escaping from prison at the end of that novel, the doctor headed to Florence and was on his way to earning tenure at a prestigious Florentine university before he was discovered by the FBI and Mason Verger's henchmen.
+- Hannibal Lecter: Lecter has expressed his love for the city in The Silence of the Lambs and in other franchise entries.
+Lecter ends up spending a lot of time in Florence in the novel Hannibal and the NBC drama, Hannibal.
+In both stories, he was on his way to earning tenure at a prestigious Florentine university before he was discovered by the FBI and Mason Verger's henchmen.

-- Axis Powers Hetalia: Paint it White wherein Firenze is overrun and "drained" by the Pict early on.
+- Hetalia: Axis Powers: Paint it White wherein Firenze is overrun and "drained" by the Pict early on.
 Apparently, putting white flags over the city didn't help much.

 - The Enchantress of Florence.
 Large portions of the book also take place in India, however.